Neutrino decays as a natural explanation of the neutrino mass tension: Theory

 For both scenarios A and B, we assume that the population of DR particles is produced at late times only via neutrino decays.
 We further assume that neutrinos decay after becoming non-relativistic.
 Hence, inverse decay processes are kinematically suppressed and can be neglected.
 The regime of non-relativistic decays is set by the threshold condition on the neutrino lifetime $\tau_\nu > H^{-1} (z_{\rm nr})$, where $H(z_{\rm nr})$ is given by \cite{FrancoAbellan:2021hdb}

 For the B1 case, the lifetime is computed as $\tau_\nu = 1/(2\Gamma_\nu)$, to account for its two distinct decay modes.
-Invisible neutrino decays in the ultra-relativistic limit (i.e., occurring before recombination) are also possible, but they lead to a completely different phenomenology, e.g. \cite{Basboll:2008fx,Archidiacono:2013dua,Escudero:2019gfk,Barenboim:2020vrr,Chen:2022idm}.
+Invisible neutrino decays in the ultra-relativistic limit (i.e., occurring before recombination) are also possible, but they lead to a completely different phenomenology, e.g., \cite{Basboll:2008fx,Archidiacono:2013dua,Escudero:2019gfk,Barenboim:2020vrr,Chen:2022idm}.

-For scenario A, we use a version of the Einstein–Boltzmann solver \class~\cite{Lesgourgues:2011re,Blas:2011rf}, extended in \cite{Holm:2022eqq} to model warm species decaying into DR. For scenario B, we use our modification\footnote{Our modified \class~version is publicly available \href{https://github.com/GuillermoFrancoAbellan/CLASSpp\_nuDecay}{here}.} of this code that accounts for the effects of a finite $\ml$.
+For scenario A, we use a version of the Einstein–Boltzmann solver \class~\cite{Lesgourgues:2011re,Blas:2011rf}, extended in \cite{Holm:2022eqq} to model warm species decaying into DR. For scenario B, we use our modification of this code that accounts for the effects of a finite $\ml$.
 The background and inhomogeneous Boltzmann equations governing the cosmological evolution of the three species ${\nu_H, \nu_L, \phi}$ are given in \cite{Terzaghi:2025pvb}; they correspond to the non-relativistic limit of the full system derived in \cite{Barenboim:2020vrr} for the processes $\nu_H \leftrightarrow \nu_L + \phi$.